Your Guide to Colon Resections in Sarasota: From Diagnosis to Recovery

 0

-The colon (Large intestine) doesn’t digest food, but it’s essential for fluid balance, gut health, and waste removal.
-Its proper function helps maintain hydration, electrolyte levels, and a healthy internal environment.
+The colon (large intestine) plays a crucial role in fluid balance, gut health, and waste removal.
+Although it doesn't digest food, its proper function is essential for maintaining hydration, electrolyte levels, and a healthy internal environment.
 The colon is approximately 5 to 6 feet long.
 It begins at the cecum, where the small intestine ends, and extends to the rectum, where stool is stored before elimination.

 A colon resection—also known as a colectomy—is a surgical procedure to remove part of the colon (large intestine).
 This operation may be recommended for patients with conditions such as colon cancer, diverticulitis, polyps, inflammatory bowel disease, or bowel obstruction.
 While the idea of bowel surgery can feel overwhelming, knowing what to expect can ease anxiety and support a smoother recovery.